smerck/blog/hugo/content/about.md

 +++
 title = "About"
 draft = false
-description = "lol kthx"
+description = "who is smerc?"
 +++

-lol this is the content though
+I'm just a dude man!